NDIS legislation

 New NDIS Support lists

-From 3 October 2024, the NDIA have started using new lists that describe what is and isn’t an NDIS support.
+From 3 October 2024, the NDIA started using new lists that describe what is and isn’t an NDIS support.
 You can use the lists to make sure you are spending your NDIS funding on the approved supports.

 The new lists can be found here.